drmwnrafi/notesonanything/docs/robotics/sensor_fusion/kf.md

 E_{estimate_t} = [1-KG]E_{estimate_{t-1}}
 $$

-- $KG\rightarrow1$, maka  error pada estimasinya besar, sehingga persamaan diatas akan menghasilkan $E_{estimate}$ yang kecil
-- $KG\rightarrow0$, maka  error pada estimasinya kecil, sehingga persamaan diatas akan mempertahankan error estimasi dari waktu $t-1$
+- If $KG\rightarrow1$, the error on the estimation is large, resulting in a smaller $E_{estimate}$.
+- If $KG\rightarrow0$, the error on the estimation is small, maintaining the estimation error from time $t-1$.
+Thus,
 - $E_{estimate_t} < E_{estimate_{t-1}}$

-Note :

-Saat varians pada estimasi mengecil, maka mendekati nilai sebenarnya
+**Note**: As the estimation variance decreases, it approaches the true value.

 ### **References**